 Invent@IITGN is an intensive summer program in inventing that originated in the U.S. (the program has the U.S. trademark “Invention Factory”) and ran for the first time in India last summer at IIT Gandhinagar (IITGN).
 The program will run again this summer at IITGN and in future summers is expected to spread to other IIT colleges.

-In six weeks (plus one week of technical training), ten teams of two IIT students will conceive of ten inventions, prototype them, “pitch” them, write and file a U.S. patent application for them, and compete for prizes for “Best Invention.”
+In six weeks (plus a few days of technical training), fifteen teams of two IIT students will each conceive of an invention, prototype it, “pitch” it, write and file a U.S. patent application for it, and finally compete for prizes for the “Best Inventions.”
 You and your partner will work on an invention that you choose, subject only to the approval of the professors as well as safety and budgetary constraints.

-Your presence will be required each day at IITGN, Monday through Friday, 10AM to 5pm – but this is the bare minimum.
+Your presence will be required each day at IITGN, Monday through Friday, 10 am to 5 pm – but this is the bare minimum.
 We expect that many of you will work late into the night, especially towards the end of the program.
 Breakfast, tiffin and dinner will be at IITGN’s mess hall, but box lunch will be served at the program work site.
 Unlimited chai and coffee will be provided.

 All participants who successfully complete the program will receive a Rs.
 10,000 stipend with a certificate of participation.

 The Cooper Union Invention Factory site (InventionFactory.org) shows videos of many of the inventions created by program students at Cooper Union, Syracuse University and IITGN.